ibexa/documentation-user/docs/content_model.md

 ### Content browser

+During your work with eZ Platform you might need to select content from the Repository.
+This happens for example when you want to move or copy a Content item, embed an image, link two Content items, etc.
+In such cases you use the **Content Browser**.

-If you want to get an overview of the content currently in your website, go to the **Content** tab and select **Content structure** or **Media**.
+To access the **Content Browser**, go to the **Content** tab and select **Content structure** or **Media**.
-The **Browse** option on the left allows you to browse through all the content of the respective category.
+Then, on the left side of the screen, click **Browse**.

 ![Content browser in the menu](img/left_menu_browse.png "Content browser in the menu")

-User accounts, which are also considered content in eZ Platform, are viewable in the **Users** tab accessible in **Admin** (see [Users](site_organization/organizing_the_site.md#users)).

-During your work with eZ Platform you will often be asked to select content from the Repository.
-This happens for example when you want to move or copy a Content item, embed an image, link two Content items, etc.
-In such cases you will make use of the **Content Browser**.
+With the **Content Browser**, you can switch between the Grid, Panels and Tree views to navigate through the content of the site.

-The **Content Browser** enables you to navigate through all content in the site, including regular content, media, and User accounts.
+Depending on your permissions, you might be able to review the regular content, media, forms, site skeletons and User accounts.
-You can also use it to search the repository for content, and to create new content when needed.
+You can also use the **Content Browser** to search the Repository for content, edit content, create bookmarks, and create new content when needed.

 ![Content Browser](img/udw.png "Content Browser")

+!!! note

+    If you have administrator permissions, you can also view and manage User accounts and site skeletons in the **Admin** tab.

+    For more information about users and permissions, see [Users](site_organization/organizing_the_site.md#users).

+    For more information about site skeletons, see [Site factory](https://doc.ezplatform.com/en/master/guide/site_factory/#configure-site-skeleton).

 ### Content Tree